Further System Administration

 mDIS has a file-uploading feature.
 The most important use case is uploading pictures of core scans.
 See Viewer-Operator, section "File Upload".

-To use this with all features (e.g. preview-image generation), the free software Imagemagick (opens new window) must be installed on the webserver.
-The Imagemagick command line tools (convert, identify) must be available to the webserver process such that PHP's exec() function can call these executables.
-(PHP module imagick does not have to be installed.)
+To use this with all features (e.g., preview-image generation), the free software Imagemagick must be installed on the web server.
+The Imagemagick command line tools (convert

-An mDIS operator uses these tools to create screen-sized JPEG Files and JPG thumbnails from oversized, high-resolution corescan pictures.
+An mDIS operator uses these tools to create screen-sized JPEG files and JPG thumbnails from oversized, high-resolution core scan pictures.

 Importing CSV files

-A CSV importer is located in backend/importers/CsvImporter.php.
+.
 Usage: See Viewer-Operator documentation for the basics, and section File-Importers for technical details.

-A related topic is importing table- and tableset definitions, discussed in the next paragraphs.
+A related topic is importing table and tableset definitions, discussed in the next paragraphs.

 Transferring items between mDIS installations

-Sometimes an mDIS admin will need to transfer some item, such as a preconfigured input form, from mDIS installation A to mDIS installation B. This can be done with the Templates-Manager.
+Sometimes an mDIS admin will need to transfer some item, such as a preconfigured input form, from mDIS installation A to mDIS installation B. This can be done with the Templates Manager.

-The sidebar (greyish blue in the figure below) comprises three file-upload textfields (those with a dashed blue line) where the user can drag-and-drop *.json files into.
+The sidebar (greyish blue in the figure below) comprises three file-upload text fields (those with a dashed blue line) where the user can drag-and-drop *.json files into.
 These are now "registered" on the new mDIS (system B), but the changes must still be applied.
-After import, you still need to create the new data-tables and forms respectively, by clicking the "Save and Generate" Button.
+After import, you still need to create the new data tables and forms respectively, by clicking the "Save and Generate" button.

-The form can also import .zip File Archives, which have been exported from another mDIS.
-The zip-Files would contain both backend code (.php, .json files) and frontend code (.vue file).
+file archives, which have been exported from another mDIS.
+The zip files would contain both backend code (.php

 The backend/config directory